 The latest generation of belts with pretensioners and load limiters in vehicles with dual airbags may be just as effective for adults of all ages, as well as for both men and women, the study found.
 Belt pretensioners tighten up slack when triggered by vehicle sensors and retract the belt almost instantly in a crash.
 Load limiters manage the force that belts apply to occupants' chests in a crash by allowing some of the webbing to spool out when the forces exceed levels that can cause injuries.

-Prior IIHS research has indicated in certain severe crashes, including small overlap front crashes, shoulder belts with load limiters may spool out too much, allowing occupants to move enough to strike hard surfaces inside the vehicle (see "Crash injuries may be prevented or caused by tension in the belt," Oct.
+Prior IIHS research has indicated in certain severe crashes, including small overlap front crashes, shoulder belts with load limiters may spool out too much, allowing occupants to move enough to strike hard surfaces inside the vehicle (see "Allowing belts to loosen in crashes may be contributing to injuries," Oct.
 13, 2007).
 Still, NHTSA's study suggests that these features are evening out protection for all occupants and supports a new IIHS analysis suggesting that safer vehicles are helping to reduce older drivers' risk of dying in a crash.

 Front airbags are about equally effective across all age groups for both drivers and right front passengers, NHTSA's study indicates.
 Side airbags with head and torso protection provide a much bigger benefit for older occupants than younger ones.
 Researchers estimated that side airbags lower fatalities in nearside impacts by 45 percent for people 70 and older in front seats, compared with an estimated 30 percent reduction for front-seat occupants ages 13-49.